Shin Splints: Tips For Recovery

 What are shin splints?

 In essence, shin splints are a stress response.
-There is a muscle in your leg called the anterior tibialis, and this muscle is what pulls the top of your foot and your toes up towards your shin, in a movement known as dorsiflexion.
+There is a muscle in your leg called the anterior tibialis, and this muscle is what pulls the top of your foot and your toes up towards your shin, in an essential running movement known as dorsiflexion.
 The anterior tibialis is smaller than other muscles in your leg, but it does a very important job.
 When this muscle gets overstressed at its connection to the bone, this causes the pain we know as shin splints.

 Shin splints can occur in any age group as a response to a lack of training or overtraining, but they are most common in younger runners, high school age and below.
 For example, it can happen when a high school runner starts cross country or track workouts and they haven’t done any base training in several months.
 While the intensity of the pain can cause some alarm, do not panic.
 The condition is very common and will heal under the right circumstances.